JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 Note that Washington has 295 traditional public school districts and 18 public charter schools.
 Public charter schools do not run levies or bonds.

+Prior to July of 2011, school districts could rerun their failed levies and/or run bonds in the month of May.
+That additional special election option was eliminated by state legislators.

 ___

 ## Chart of the historical number of school district measures by election month